-ACC 202 Intermediate Accounting BUS 100 Introduction to Business DFT 140 Construction Drafting ESC 103 Cultural Geography ESL 050 A & B, English as a Second Language ESL 052 English as a Second Language ESL 054 English as a Second Language GRA 101 Graphic Technology HCA 154 Health Care HCE 110 Approaches to Long-Term Care and Rehabilitation HUM 110 Humanities HUM 111 Humanities MKT 111 Marketing OED 271 Office Procedures POL 110 American National Government and Politics PSY 102 Introduction to Social Psychology REL 130 Comparative Religions: Oriental REC 103 Recreation Administration SPA 110 Intermediate Spanish WRT 102 Writing
+- ACC 202 Intermediate Accounting

+- BUS 100 Introduction to Business

+- DFT 140 Construction Drafting

+- ESC 103 Cultural Geography

+- ESL 050 A & B, English as a Second Language

+- ESL 052 English as a Second Language

+- ESL 054 English as a Second Language

+- GRA 101 Graphic Technology

+- HCA 154 Health Care

+- HCE 110 Approaches to Long-Term Care and Rehabilitation

+- HUM 110 Humanities

+- HUM 111 Humanities

+- MKT 111 Marketing

+- OED 271 Office Procedures

+- POL 110 American National Government and Politics

+- PSY 102 Introduction to Social Psychology

+- REL 130 Comparative Religions: Oriental

+- REC 103 Recreation Administration

+- SPA 110 Intermediate Spanish

+- WRT 102 Writing

-Students interested in these internationalized classes should consult the "Schedule of Classes" each semester for specific sections identified with the statement: "This section contains international studies content."
+Students interested in these internationalized classes should consult the Schedule of Classes each semester for specific sections identified with the statement: "This section contains international studies content."

-Library and Learning Centers

-Learning Resource Center (Library)
+Library and Learning Centers Learning Resource Center (Library)

-The main library, located on the third floor of the Library/Administration Building on the West Campus, is open to all Pima Community College students, faculty and staff members, and residents of Pima and Santa Cruz Counties.
+The main library, located on the second and third floors of the Library/Administration Building on the West Campus, is open to all Pima Community College students, faculty and staff members, and residents of Pima and Santa Cruz Counties.

 The total collection of intershelved books and audio visual materials numbers almost 300,000 items.
 This total includes books, pamphlets, audio and video cassette tapes, records, maps, slides, art prints, games, filmstrips, films, magazines, newspapers, and microforms.
 The collection is particularly strong in the areas of art, ethnic studies, music, literature, law enforcement, business and legal reference, and Latin American history.
+In addition to materials in the general stacks, the LRC features six separate collections of materials: Spanish-Language, Career Information, Children's Literature, Paperback Leisure Reading, Film and Video, and Current Best Sellers.
+Also available for use in the LRC are phonograph records and microfiche collections of college catalogs, national phone directories, and ERIC documents.

-The LRC contains study tables, equipped carrels and lounge areas to accommodate over 300 students.
+The LRC contains study tables, equipped carrels, and lounge areas to accommodate over 300 students.
 In addition, classes can view films or videotapes in the film room.
 The LRC also displays art work done by faculty and students.

 The public services staff is available to answer reference questions and assist users in locating and utilizing items in the collection.
-The staff also provides free bibliographies, tours, referral to other community resources, access to automated data bases, student and faculty manuals, a self-paced library skills workbook, and the use of calculators.
+The staff also provides free bibliographies, tours, referral to other community resources, access to automated databases, student and faculty manuals, a self-paced library skills workbook, a self-paced audio tour, and the use of calculators and typewriters.

-The Downtown Campus library, located on the second floor of the Campus Center, houses a collection numbering approximately 18,000 items of print and non-print materials for reference and for curriculum support.
+The Downtown Campus library, located on the second floor of the Campus Center, houses a collection numbering approximately 30,000 items of print and non-print materials for reference and curriculum support.
 This library specializes in the areas of automotive technology, sheet metal and air conditioning, welding, machine shop, alternative energy (especially solar), graphic technology, advertising art, hospitality, small business, office education, and practical nursing.
 Current magazines and newspapers are available for informational and leisure reading.
 Backfiles of selected periodicals in the areas of specialization are also available for research.
 The library maintains a small collection of popular fiction, non-fiction and poetry for leisure reading.
-The staff of the Downtown Campus library offer the same services and facilities to users that are offered at the West Campus L.R.C.
+The staff of the Downtown Campus library offer the same services and facilities to users that are offered at the West Campus LRC.
 Students registered at the Downtown Campus also are eligible and encouraged to use the West Campus library, whether independently or through the reference services offered by the Downtown Campus library staff.